xhente/omv-regen/README.md

 1 - omv-regen backup - Makes a backup of essential data to regenerate the configurations of an OMV system.

-2 - omv-regen regenerate - Regenerates a complete OMV system with its original configurations from a fresh installation of OMV and the previous backup.
+2 - omv-regen regenera - Regenerates a complete OMV system with its original configurations from a fresh installation of OMV and the previous backup.

 PROCEDURE:
 - Install omv-regen